Gagniuc/Average-Standard-deviation-and-Coefficient-of-variation/README.md

-# Average-Standard-deviation-and-Coefficient-of-variation
-Average, standard deviation and coefficient of variation
+# Average, standard deviation and coefficient of variation

+Ex.
+(195) - Average, standard deviation and coefficient of variation.

+## References

+- <i>Paul A. Gagniuc.
+Coding Examples from Simple to Complex - Applications in Python, Springer, 2024, pp. 1-245.</i>
+- <i>Paul A. Gagniuc.
+Coding Examples from Simple to Complex - Applications in MATLAB, Springer, 2024, pp. 1-255.</i>
+- <i>Paul A. Gagniuc.
+Coding Examples from Simple to Complex - Applications in Javascript, Springer, 2024, pp. 1-240.</i>

+***